 Mapping Birmingham’s solar PV potential

-We have created a map for Birmingham City Council (BCC) that shows potential areas in the city for installing solar PV arrays.
+This project involved creating a map and dataset for Birmingham City Council (BCC) that shows potential areas in the city for installing solar PV arrays.
 This map uses a number of data sources to depict not only the best geographical sites for establishing solar arrays, but also areas where local residents are most likely to take up a council-supported solar PV scheme.

 The map uses irradiance, a 3D digital surface model and other GIS mapping datasets to estimate the solar PV resource on all roofs and open areas across the city, after applying a set of assumptions and constraints.